RalphHightower/blog/_posts/2025/01/2025-01-23-FCTrumpFirstGenWantsEndBirthrightCitizenship.md

 Donald is a first generation American.

-As defined in section 4, part (b), Donald's father, Fred Trump, is a first generation United States citizen.[^11] As defined in Section 4, part (a), of his executive order, his mother, Mary Anne MacLeod Trump, was born in Scotland,[^15].
+As defined in section 4, part (b), [Donald's father, Fred Trump](, is a first generation United States citizen.[^11] As defined in Section 4, part (a), of his executive order, his mother, Mary Anne MacLeod Trump, was born in Scotland,[^15].

 Fred Trump's father, Frederick Trump, born in the Kingdom of Bavaria, which became part of the newly formed German Empire.
 He immigrated to America to avoid the German draft.[^13]